Bedroom count

 Share of King Of Prussia rentals at each price point

-Average rent prices in King Of Prussia have increased by 2% over the last month and have remained the same since last year.
+Average rent prices in King Of Prussia have increased by 12% over the last month and have increased by 6% since last year.

 Rent prices on this page are calculated on a rolling 30-day basis and updated daily.